New constructions for the $n$-queens problem: Introduction

 \section{Introduction}

 The {\it $n$-queens problem} consists in placing $n$ nonattacking queens on an $n\times n$ chessboard.
 The modular version of this problem, namely the {\it modular $n$-queens problem} consists in placing $n$ nonattacking queens on an $n\times n$ chessboard where the opposite sides are identified to make a torus.
-It is known that there is at least one solution to the $n$-queens problem on a $n\times n$ standard chessboard \cite{Pau1,Pau2}.
+It is known that there is at least one solution to the $n$-queens problem for all $n\ge 4$ on a $n\times n$ standard chessboard \cite{Pau1,Pau2}.
 However, for the modular version of the problem, a solution exists if and only if, $\gcd(n,6)=1$ \cite{Polya}.
 See \cite{BellSte} for a survey of other known results and research going on for this problem, as well as a history of it.

-For the graph theory terminology and notation not defined in this paper we refer the reader to either one of the following sources \cite{BaMi,CH,G,Wa}.
-However, in order to make this paper reasonably self-contained, we mention that by a $(p,q)$-graph we mean a graph of order $p$ and size $q$.
+For the graph theory terminology and notation not defined in this paper we refer the reader to one of the following sources \cite{BaMi,CH,G,Wa}.
+However, in order to make this paper reasonably self-contained, we mention that by a $(p,q)$-graph we mean a graph of $p$ vertices and $q$ edges.
 For integers $m\le n$, we denote $[m,n]=\{m,m+1,\ldots,n\}$.